heavyblotto/memorativa/docs/1. introduction/memorativa-1-4-sky-computer.md

 - $\mathcal{E}$ is the expression dimension (signs) with 12 discrete values
 - $\mathcal{M}$ is the mundane dimension (houses) with 12 discrete values

-This creates a structured 34-dimensional space with culturally embedded semantic anchors.
+This creates a structured 34-dimensional space with culturally embedded semantic anchors [5][8].

 #### 1.4.4.2.
 Spherical-Hyperbolic Coordinate System

-The hybrid coordinate system combines spherical coordinates for cyclic relationships with hyperbolic coordinates for hierarchical depth:
+The hybrid coordinate system combines spherical coordinates for cyclic relationships with hyperbolic coordinates for hierarchical depth [12]:

 $$S(p_i) = (r_i, \theta_i, \phi_i, \eta_i)$$